denilsonbaptista/jogo-adivinhacao/README.md

 ### Run Locally

-To run **Explore sem limites** locally, run this command on your git bash:
+To run **Jogo da adivinhação** locally, run this command on your git bash:

 Linux and macOS: